jahid-buet/2D-fortran-code-of-wave-generation-by-SPH-method/README.md

 - Time.f90:This module computes time step size which is used in time integration .

-- Xsph.f90:This module computes Xsph to regularize the particles movement in SPH.it is not used in this simulation.
+- Xsph.f90:This module computes Xsph to regularize the particles movement in SPH.It is not used in this simulation.

 - geometry.f90:This module compute the required geometry(3 wall and 1 water column) according to the dimensions  given by user.